To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 In 2009, one of the founders of GHD launched Cloud Nine – another innovative premium brand with a focus on hair health and safer heat styling.
 Cloud Nine’s products build on GHD’s original design by adding the mineral sericite to the ceramic coating on straightener plates, to seal the cuticle and leave hair soft, shiny and hydrated.

-So which brand of straightener is best for you?
+So which brand of hair straightener is best for you?
 We’ve tested both ranges to help you choose the best model for your hair type and the look you want to achieve.

 Cloud Nine vs GHD: Winners at a glance